pharmpy/pharmpy/docs/index.rst

 ==================

+Pharmpy is an open-source software package for pharmacometric modeling.
+It has functionality ranging from reading and manipulating model files and datasets, to full tools where subsequent results are collected and presented.

+Features include:

+* A **model abstraction** which splits a model into core components which Pharmpy understands and can manipulate: parameters, random variables, statements (including ODE system), dataset, and execution steps
+* An **abstraction for modelfit results** which splits a parsed results into core components: e.g. OFV, parameter estimates, relative standard errors (RSEs), residuals, predictions
+* **Functions for manipulation of models and datasets** in the modeling-module: e.g. change structural model, add time-after-dose column, deidentify dataset
+* **Tools to aid model development** in the tools-module: execution of models within Python/R scripts, automatic development of models (e.g. AMD, IIVSearch, RUVSearch), comparison of estimation methods
+* Support for **multiple estimation tools**: parse NONMEM models, execute NONMEM, nlmixr2, and rxODE2 models, run all Pharmpy tools with NONMEM and some with nlmixr2

-Pharmpy is a library and a set of tools for pharmacometrics.
-It can be used as a regular Python package, in R using the pharmr package or via its built-in command line interface.
-Current features include:
+Pharmpy can be used as a regular Python package, in R via the pharmr package, or via its built in command line interface.

-* General model abstraction for pharmacometric models
-* Manipulation of models
-* Extraction of model estimation results
-* Manipulation of datasets
-* Various calculations and evaluations
-* Plugin system to support different model formats (NONMEM, nlmixr2, rxode2)
-* Running models (NONMEM, nlmixr2, rxode2)
-* Running higher level workflows or tools (NONMEM)
-* Parsing and updating NONMEM models
-* Model conversion to NONMEM, nlmixr2, and rxode2

 We encourage your contribution to the Pharmpy project!
 You can report issues and post suggestions of features via GitHub issues (to `Pharmpy <https://github.com/pharmpy/pharmpy/issues>`_ or to